XxNeroMortexX/Pantheon-Morte-Map/README.md

 **Pantheon Morte Map** is a Windows tool for mapping, calibrating, and managing points on the Pantheon map.
 Use it to accurately locate your position and track points of interest.

-> ⚠️ **Important:** You must be out of the game before updating your position.
+> ⚠️ **Important:** You must be in the game before updating your position.
 Always use `/loc` in-game to refresh your location.

 ---